 - Closed programs include: Parkway, Sunshine School, DRILL, EXCEL, Enhanced Assist, FLAGS, Renaissance Academy, Naples Marine Institute, Collier Half-Way House, Big Cypress Wilderness Institute, and EdOptions Academy.

 - The total served this past year was 2028 students in 12 programs at 8 locations throughout Collier County (does not include the After-School High School Credit Recovery program located at 5 high schools).

 Phoenix Historical Data:

-- The Phoenix alternative to explusion program opened in two locations in 1997, serving 51 studetns at both sites.
+- The Phoenix alternative to explusion program opened in two locations in 1997, serving 51 students at both sites.

 - In two years, that number doubled.
 By SY2003, the number of students served in the Phoenix programs doubled again.

-- Another spike to 333 students occurred during SY2018 as a result of new legislation increasing the requirements for referral to an "alternative to explusion" program; this was a 46% increase over the number of students served the previous year.
+- The Phoenix programs served 333 students during SY2018 as a result of new legislation increasing the requirements for referral to an "alternative to explusion" program; this was a 46% increase over the number of students served the previous year.

 - The current year's total of 425 for both sites is a 28% increase over the number of students served last year.